2.1 General context

 Historical developments

-At the end of the 19th century, Belgian society was characterised by the principles of subsidiarity and pillarisation.
+At the end of the 19th century, Belgian society was characterised by the principles of subsidiarity and pillarization.

 - The principle of subsidiarity means that state intervention was limited to the recognition and encouragement of the actions of essentially private operators, including associations.

-- This went hand in hand with a relatively compartmentalised society, or pillarisation, based on three major ideological movements: Catholics, Liberals and Socialists.
-Citizens evolved around these politically marked pillars and all their associations (school establishment, health care funds, workers federations, trade unions, leisure time and so forth), which organised social life according to the same ideology.
+- This went hand in hand with a relatively compartmentalized society, or pillarization, based on three major ideological movements: Catholics, Liberals and Socialists.
+Citizens evolved around these politically marked pillars and all their associations (school establishment, health care funds, workers federations, trade unions, leisure time and so forth), which organized social life according to the same ideology.

 Public authorities increasingly encouraged voluntary activities, under which voluntary work in the youth sector.

 The UN International Year of Volunteers 2001 was an important trigger in Belgium.
 Public authorities became aware of the interest in voluntary activities and the necessity to think about a legal framework.
 During this year, the federal level took formal initiatives to improve the social and legal situation of volunteers.
-In 2005, the Act on the rights of volunteers has been adopted.
+In 2005, the Act on the rights of volunteers (or in short the Volunteer Act) has been adopted.
+The Volunteer Act has been in force since 2006.

-On the basis of this evaluation, both ministers have now adjusted the voluntary statute on various points.
-The draft was voted on January 2019 in the competent committee in the Chamber.
+On the basis of a thoroughly evaluation, the Voluntary Act was adjusted and the voluntary statute strengthened in 2019.
 This strengthened statute was implemented in the spring of 2019.
-Since 15 April 2019, this new statute for volunteers has been in force.
+Since 15 April 2019, this new statute for volunteers has been in force (for more information see 2.3).
+Some important aspect of this new statute are

 Main concepts